Needlecrafts Knitting Knitting Basics

 • Take the part of the yarn that is attached to the ball and slip it back under the loop behind your fingers.

-• Slide this off your fingers, pull to tighten slightly, and slip it over the needle.
+• Slide this off your fingers, pull it to tighten slightly, and slip it over the needle.

 Make a Slip Knot